globus-labs/proxima/examples/molecule-sampling/README.md

 - `result.json`: Output of the simulation code.
 Gives both the mean and 90% confidence intervals of the property (radius of gyration) so that you can assess if differences are significant.
+- `r_g.json`: Raw values of the radius of gyration.
+Useful if you want to do analysis beyond the coarse statistics in `result.json`

 ## Implementation Details